 This is why cultivating connections with your weirdos is so important: they’re the chefs who’ll tell you if your burger isn’t up to par, and exactly what you need to do to make it into something they’d confidently put on their menu.
 They’re the geeks who care about the same qualities you do — and care about them enough to want your best effort.

 Questions to ask yourself:

 - Where are we succeeding at being trustworthy?

 - Where do heart (care) and craft (quality) show up in our work?

 - How are we demonstrating (or not demonstrating) that we value people more than profits?

 - What kind of “hotline” could we create for our weirdos?

 - How will we make it easy, meaningful, and mutually valuable for them to give us their input?

 Curious and Curiouser

-Want us to deliver the next entry directly to your inbox?
+Want more good-weird stuff in your inbox?
 Join the &yet mailing list: